 The frenulum may be surgically corrected if there is very limited movement in the tongue associated difficulty breast feeding and gaining weight.
 Options include:

-These surgeries can often be done in the doctor’s office.
+These surgeries can often be done in a doctor’s office.

 American Academy of Otolaryngology—Head and Neck Surgery